stefanuebe/vaadin-fullcalendar/docs/main/migration.md

 ### Prefetch mode
 There is now a prefetch mode, that allows fetching adjacent periods.
 This shall prevent flickering, when switching to the previous/next period.
 See the samples page for details.

+## Custom views
+Up to now custom views had to be created as a Java class but could only be registered via initial options.
+To make life a bit easier here, the interface `CustomCalendarView` has been added plus methods to register those.

+It is recommended to convert your views and use this new interface.
+While the old way should still work and lead to `AnonymousCustomCalendarView` instances, a warning will be printed onto the error console.

+Check the `CustomCalendarView` docs for additional information.
+The relevant method is `getViewSettings()`.

+Please note, that due to limitations of the FC library, views can only be set at initialization time.

 ## Entry is "static" again, JsonItem is gone
 This part describes a rare use case and should not be affecting most of the FC users.